Kopf Conference

 "Norms and Minority Group Politics" | Fall 2019

-The School of Politics and Global Studies at Arizona State University is excited to be hosting a Kopf conference on Norms and Minority Group Politics.
-The conference will focus on the pervasive role of norms (broadly defined) in shaping people’s political attitudes and behavior as well as their impact on political institutions, processes, and outcomes.
-The conference will explore norms in the context of minority group politics focusing both on how norms shape attitudes and behavior within minority groups as well as attitudes and behavior toward minority groups.
-The conference will bring together junior scholars and pair them with established senior scholars, with opportunities for mentoring and networking.
+The Fall 2019 Kopf conference focused on Norms and Minority Group Politics, diving into the pervasive role of norms (broadly defined) in shaping people’s political attitudes and behavior as well as their impact on political institutions, processes, and outcomes.
+The conference explored norms in the context of minority group politics focusing both on how norms shape attitudes and behavior within minority groups as well as attitudes and behavior toward minority groups.
+The conference brought together junior scholars and pair them with established senior scholars, with opportunities for mentoring and networking.

 "Diversity in the Judiciary: Does it Matter for Democratic Inclusion, Representation or Inequalities" | Spring 2019

-Our proposed conference examines how diversity on courts may impact judicial processes, social and economic inequalities and public opinion in the U.S. and around the world.
+The Spring 2019 Kopf conference examined how diversity on courts may impact judicial processes, social and economic inequalities and public opinion in the U.S. and around the world.
 We understand diversity and inclusion in a broad sense including gender, race, ethnicity and socio-economic status.
 Participants specialize in American Politics, Law, Comparative Politics and Political Theory.

 "Internationalizing Kosovo, 1989-2019" | Spring 2019

-The conference will bring together scholars from different disciplines to explore these and other dimensions of the “Kosovo case” and its impact on policy-making and scholarship in international relations, in the United States and beyond.
+The Spring 2019 Kopf conference brought together scholars from different disciplines to explore these and other dimensions of the “Kosovo case” and its impact on policy-making and scholarship in international relations, in the U.S. and beyond.
 Our goal is to have IR theorists engage with local knowledge and contextual expertise, and for regional specialists to put their work into comparative political perspective.
 Through sustained attention to this protracted conflict and its cascading diplomatic, military and legal consequences, we seek to generate new perspectives on the roles of different political actors in transforming norms and driving change in the theory and practice of international relations.

 "New Perspectives on Statebuilding" | Fall 2018